How to Publish Your Children’s Book

-- step one – an idea – Have an idea.
+- Step One – Have an idea.
 Have lots of them.
 If you don’t have a clue about what you want to write, reading this won’t help you.

-- step two – know the market – Know the market.
+- Step Two – Know the market.
 Determine what kind of book your work is.
 This always helps.

-- step three – write – Start writing unless you’ve got Madonna on your payroll.
-(Note: if this is the case, just shut down your computer and go kick up your heels somewhere on a deserted beach.
+- Step Three – Write.
+Start writing unless you’ve got a ghostwriter on your payroll or you’re a major celebrity.
+(Note: If this is the case, just shut down your computer and go kick up your heels somewhere on a deserted beach.
 Sip a fruit drink.)

-- step ten – Get a response!
-Then return to Step 1.
+- Step Ten – Get a response!
+Then return to Step One.